The question is, what is this Sustainable Competitive Advantage? Even more than that, the question would be how to develop this competitive advantage.

 If a company can sustain its low-cost advantage, it can extend its competitive advantage as long as it has that advantage.

-Over a period, a company acquires assets which can convert into strategic assets.
+Over a period, a company acquires assets that can convert into strategic assets.
 In the case of Coffee Day, its plantations, curing works, and research labs have transformed into strategic assets giving it a distinct competitive advantage.

 Another strategic asset is the quality of people working in Coffee Day.
 It has trained its people at its vocational training center set up in Chickmagalur, its manufacturing headquarters.